 You know that nagging voice you hear when you haven’t finished something?
 Well, I’m a compulsive finisher and my nag is relentless.
 It’s probably why I’m better at writing shorter things like this and why writing anything longer than about 2,000 words gives me the heebie-jeebies.
-Saying that, I learned that I’m perfectly normal (phew) and that’s why I’m going to be using my inner nag whenever I need to write anything lengthy – and it’s a trick you can use too if you want to kill your procrastination.
+Saying that, I learned that quitting is a science-backed trick you can use to kill your procrastination.

 In his book Pre-suasion, the psychologist Robert Cialdini writes about how, after a severe bout of writing procrastination early on in his academic career, he stumbled on a productivity hack that’s kept him writing ever since.